maximo-24/mark-fulledo-portfolio/README.md

-# Mark Fulledo - Portfolio
+# Mark Fulledo - Simple Portfolio

 This is a personal portfolio website showcasing my skills, projects, certifications, and experience.
 It is built using HTML, CSS, and JavaScript, with some additional animations to enhance the user experience.